HuyLe0913/Live-Weather-Data-Aggregation/superset/README.superset.md

 # 🔌 Connecting Superset to Trino

-This guide explains how to add Trino as a database source in the Superset UI using the correct SQLAlchemy URI format.
+This guide explains how to add **Trino** as a database source in the Superset UI and clarifies how to set up **Trino connections** to provide access to **both Iceberg and MongoDB** through separate catalogs.

+Superset never connects directly to Iceberg or MongoDB.
+All queries are routed through Trino.

+---

 ## 📝 Prerequisites

 * You must have **Admin** access to Superset.
 * The Trino driver (`sqlalchemy-trino`) must already be installed in your Superset instance.
+* Trino must be running and reachable from Superset.
+* Trino catalogs for **Iceberg** and **MongoDB** must already be configured.

+---

+## 🧠 Architecture Overview
+Superset
+↓ (SQL)
+Trino
+├── iceberg catalog → Iceberg tables on MinIO (historical / OLAP) └── mongodb catalog → MongoDB collections (hot / serving)

 ---